The Brutal Pragmatism of Askeladd: Why He Killed Bjorn in Vinland Saga

 The Immediate Context: A Necessary Sacrifice?

 Bjorn's death doesn't occur in a vacuum.
-It takes place during a crucial battle, a carefully orchestrated ambush by Askeladd against the forces of Earl Sweyn.
 While superficially appearing as a moment of impulsive violence, Askeladd's decision is a calculated move within a larger strategic plan.
 The battle itself is a desperate struggle for power, with several factions vying for dominance.
+It takes place during a crucial battle, a carefully orchestrated ambush by Askeladd against the forces of Earl Sweyn.
 Askeladd, operating in a world of constant betrayal and political maneuvering, needs to eliminate significant threats to achieve his ultimate aims.

 Askeladd's Grand Design: A Machiavellian Approach to Power

 To truly grasp Askeladd's motivation, we must understand his broader ambitions.
-He's not simply a ruthless mercenary; he's a master strategist with a deeply ingrained desire for power, not for personal enrichment but for the sake of his people, the Danes.
+Still, he's not simply a ruthless mercenary; he's a master strategist with a deeply ingrained desire for power, not for personal enrichment but for the sake of his people, the Danes.
 He sees the current political landscape as chaotic and unstable, believing that only a strong, unified Denmark can truly thrive.
 He aims to manipulate events to bring about a desirable outcome, even if that means resorting to morally questionable methods.

 The Psychological Element: Shaping Thorfinn's Fate